Vietnam Map: Locations and Geography of Different Provinces

 Many people think that Hanoi or Ho Chi Minh is the largest, but that is not the case.
 Those two cities have the biggest populations.

-However, Nghe An province is the largest one in Vietnam with a total area of 16493 km2.
+However, Nghe An province is the largest region in Vietnam, with a total area of 16,493 km2.

-In terms of location, Nghe An province locates in the North Central region, bordering Thanh Hoa to the north, Ha Tinh to the south, the East Sea to the east, and Laos to the west.
+Nghe An province is located in the North Central region, bordering Thanh Hoa to the north, Ha Tinh to the south, the East Sea to the east, and Laos to the west.

 4. Which is the longest road in Vietnam?

-The National Highway 1A or QL1A is the main road along Vietnam with a length of 2,360km, which is the longest street in the country.
+The National Highway 1A, or QL1A, is the main road along Vietnam.
+At 2,360km, it is the longest street in the country.